 Delhi water quality row: BJP holds protest near Kejriwal's residence

-Carrying water samples from various parts of Delhi, BJP members staged a protest near Chief Minister Arvind Kejriwal's residence on Thursday, days after a report said drinking water in the national capital was unfit for drinking.

-Kejriwal is forcing people to drink this "polluted" water in the name of free supply by his government, said Delhi BJP chief Manoj Tiwari, who led the protesters.
+Carrying water samples from various parts of Delhi, BJP members staged a protest near Chief Minister Arvind Kejriwal's residence on Thursday, days after a report said water in the national capital was most unsafe among 21 major Indian cities.
+Leading the protest, Delhi BJP chief Manoj Tiwari alleged Kejriwal was "forcing" people to drink "polluted" water in the name of free supply.
+He also claimed that despite Kejriwals' promise of providing safe water to the people of Delhi since 2015, they were getting "poisonous" water.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)